Students will learn the basics of Java or Scratch depending on their age. This will be enough for them to start coding independently.

 Our curriculum is created by a large team of passionate Computer Scientists attending Singapore American School.

-Throughout the curriculum, students will create their own projects and leave the program with end products.
+Throughout the curriculum, students will create their own projects and leave the program with cool end products.

 Students and tutors will introduce themselves and learn about what an IDE is as well as basic syntax and coding concepts